nealio82/php-differ/README.md

 # PHP Differ
 Library for creating diff between two strings, lines or words.
-Currently only [Myers' algorithm](http://www.xmailserver.org/diff2.pdf) has been implemented, but more could be added.
 It was created as a learning experience for myself, but published as it may be usable to someone.

 [![Build Status](https://travis-ci.org/ofmadsen/php-differ.svg?branch=master)](https://travis-ci.org/ofmadsen/php-differ)